Writing a targeted cover letter can be the hardest thing you ever have done.

 Opening Paragraph

-You need to tell the employer how you heard regarding the position if it’s a joint contact; no need to speak that you saw the job online.
+You need to tell the employer how you heard about the position if it’s a joint contact; no need to speak that you saw the job online.

 Use this paragraph to quickly tell them why you are particularly interested in the position and the specific organization.